Praga E.114: Operational history

 The first Air Baby prototype flew for the first time in September 1934 and appeared at the Czech National Flying Club Competition.
 After several demonstration flights within Europe it was displayed at the 1934 Paris salon.

-The Praga was produced before World War II both by ČKD-Praga in Prague and, under licence as the Hillson Praga, by F. Hills & Sons Ltd of Manchester in the UK.
+The Praga was produced before World War II both by ČKD-Praga in Prague and, under licence as the Hillson Praga, by F. Hills & Sons Ltd of Manchester in the United Kingdom.
 Approximately 150 E.114B models were built, including roughly 40 of the Hillson variant.
 Collective production of E.114 D, E and M versions was around 125.

 In 1938 the E.115, then powered by a Praga B engine, set a class speed record at 171.5 km/h (106.6 mph) over a 100 km (62 mi) course.
 In May 1936 one was flown from the UK to South Africa in a new record time of 16 days and 4.5 hours.
 No South African sales followed and this aircraft was later converted into a glider.

 Two E.114s participated in the Sternflug to the 1936 Summer Olympics in Berlin.
 The two E.114 pilots, Fuksa and Polma, took the first two places ahead of competitors, equipped with aircraft with more powerful engines.

 Before the war some Czech built E.114s were exported to other European countries including Italy and Romania.

 The first Manchester-built Hillson Praga was exported to Australia.
 Demand for the type in the UK was subdued and over half went to flying clubs, including a batch of ten to the Northern Aviation School & Club (NAS&C), set up at Barton Aerodrome near Manchester by the manufacturers for this purpose.
 The NAS&C also trained prospective pilots of the Civil Air Guard.
 The Praga B engines manufactured in the UK by Jowett Cars Ltd proved unreliable and at least five were replaced by the much heavier 30 kW (40 hp) Aeronca JAP J-99 flat twin.
 A Hillson Praga won the Manx Air Derby, flying three circuits of the Isle of Man on 1 June 1936 at 144 km/h (89.5 mph).

 Post-war Czech built E.114Ms were exported to France, Finland, Italy, Switzerland, Romania and the Saarland.
 Used as tourers and trainers, they also acted as glider tugs.
 Five Hillsons survived the war but only two flew again.
 One crashed in Turkey in 1946 and the other, G-AEUT (photo) crashed in Italy in 1957.

 As of 2017, there are two active flying Praga Air Baby in existence: